 Once you have enabled our ability to email you, please click Retrieve your password from the PublicData home page.

 One of the most frequently asked questions at PublicData is, "What is a Look-up?"
 A Look-Up is simply a result of your actions while using PublicData.
 A Look-Up will be applied to your account through several different ways.
-Your account will be charged a Look-Up for (1) every search performed, (2) every detail selected from the search results page, and (3) for each new page of search results you visit.
+We will deduct one Look-Up for (1) every search performed, (2) every detail selected from the search results page, and (3) for each new page of search results you visit.
 By default we display 100 detail results per page.
 If your search should return more than 100 results, a Look-Up will be applied to your account for each additional page you visit.
 Basically, any click that results in a search result list or a detail screen will be counted as a Look-up.

 Once logged in and at the Search Screen, one of the services available is examination of the account's Look-up History.
 Clicking this service shows the current Look-up status of the account for the current invoice period, as well as a historical list of Look-ups used in previous billing cycles.
 The customer can click an invoice date within this historical list and another list is generated with information on the number of Look-ups charged for each day of activity within that billing period.